 Merchants of Ofir kegs contain cards from the Merchants of Ofir expansion, introducing Stratagems and Scenario cards.
 They contain essential cards for a wide variety of decks, so buy them when you hunt for any of those cards.

 Scraps are used to craft cards.
-You can also mill spare or unwanted cards in order to obtain more Scraps.
-Normally, you should mill cards that you have an excessive number of - more than 1 copy of a gold or more than 2 copies of a bronze.
+You can mill unwanted cards in order to obtain more Scraps.
+The excess copies of cards are automatically milled for resources.
 Feel free to consult our crafting guide and our scrapping guide to see what you can do to accelerate building up the strength of your card collection.

 Meteorite powder is a currency used to transmute (upgrade) regular cards to their premium (animated) version.
 It can also be used to acquire vanity items in the shop.